2001 Honda Indy 300: Practice

+Qualifying

 Roberto Moreno (pictured in 1997) took the second pole position of his career in his 100th start in CART.

 Saturday afternoon's 75-minute qualifying session saw cars were divided into two groups of thirteen: group one had drivers ranked 13th through 26th in the points standings and those in 1st to 12th with the fastest non-top-12 drivers from the previous road course race in group two.
 Both groups were allowed half an hour of on-track time with a 15-minute interval between the two groups recording their fastest lap times to determine the event's starting order.
 Vasser was the first driver to record a benchmark lap when the first of five red flags was necessitated for Takagi who slid straight across the turn eight left-hander and into the right-hand tyre wall, damaging his car's right-front corner.
 The second came five minutes after the session restarted when Maurício Gugelmin lost traction in his car on the run into the eighth corner and made broad contact with a retaining wall with his car's right-hand side.
 Gugelmin was transported to hospital for a fractured bone in his right wrist.
 Barron went airborne when he rode the kerbs at the turn seven chicane and over-corrected en route to hitting the right-hand barrier.
 His car trailed fire with a broken oil line and the third red flag was consequently waved.
 The fourth stoppage was caused by Vasser who lost control of his car on the turn five kerbing and slid broadside into the left-hand wall, breaking his car's left-rear suspension and gearbox.
 Papis caused the final stoppage when he slid into the turn eleven tyre wall, removing his car's front-left wheel.